Skip to content

 How to Debug Parallel AI Agents Without Going Insane

-Debugging multi-agent AI systems requires causal tracing across interleaved, non-deterministic execution paths, rather than traditional breakpoints or log grep, because parallel agents violate the three assumptions that standard debugging tools depend on: determinism, linearity, and localized opacity.
+Debugging multi-agent AI systems requires causal tracing across interleaved, non-deterministic execution paths rather than breakpoints or log grep, because parallel agents violate the three assumptions every standard debugging tool depends on: determinism, linearity, and localized failure.

 TL;DR